 Where to Stay for the Tokyo Olympics

 For the majority of events it’s best to stay somewhere in central Tokyo.
-Agoda’s usually best for hotels in Japan – click on each area name to search it on Agoda:
+Click on each area name to search it on Hotels Combined:

 All things considered, Shinjuku is probably the best call, though if you’re planning multiple day trips to places like Hakone or Nikko it might be better to stay near Tokyo Station, Shinagawa, or Ueno for easy shinkansen access.
 You can also consider Shibuya, Roppongi, Ikebukuro, or pretty much anywhere around & within the Yamanote loop line.
 Asakusa is also good for more of an old town atmosphere.

-Airbnb is also a great option in Japan, in fact in Japan it seems to work particularly well – most hosts arrange self-checkin & checkout systems, allowing you to arrive & leave flexibly without needing to meet someone for the keys (the key’s often left in a lockbox for you).
-The wifi is always super-fast, and I’ve never had an Airbnb nightmare in Japan (have had a few elsewhere).
-There was a crackdown in 2018 with the introduction of new regulations which led to a collapse in the number of listings available and accordingly a jump in prices, with a lot of travellers reporting that their reservations were suddenly cancelled as a result.
-It was all a bit of a mess at first, but you can be confident that any listings remaining on there at this point are legit.
-Prices went up unfortunately, but then so did standards, and Airbnb is still my usual go to for accommodation in Japan.
+Airbnb is also a great option in Tokyo, in fact in Japan it seems to work particularly well – most hosts arrange self-checkin & checkout systems, allowing you to arrive & leave flexibly without needing to meet someone for the keys (the key’s often left in a lockbox for you).
+The wifi is always super-fast, and I’ve never had an Airbnb nightmare in Japan (have had a few elsewhere)

 Transportation in Greater Tokyo